Trahiega/the-dukes-game1/docs/Session Notes/Session-3.md

 In-game day count: Day 6 to Day 11

 ## Session Summary
 On the way to Copperhead we meet [[Lady-Aliyah|Lady Aliyah]] and a band of Knights of Tyr who are hunting an orc scouting party.
-We make it to Copperhead, get set up in the inn and begin to ask around about Quick Rhett.
+We make it to [[Copperhead]], get set up in the inn and begin to ask around about [[Quick-Rhett|Quick Rhett]].
 We learn he has a companion called [[Vorian]] who visits the inn every night.
 After Skorris and Shed both fail to strike up a conversation, Ozmir follows Vorian back to a house and we decide to stake it out the next day.

 ## Log
-DayRhettof travelling to Copperhead from Winterfield through [[Bandits-Way|Bandit's Way]]
+D6: Day of travelling to Copperhead from Winterfield through [[Bandits-Way|Bandit's Way]]
 - The sword and dagger from [[Sir-Ferro-of-House-Galawin|Sir Ferro]] seem to be magical.
 - Camp for the night (hunting)
 	- Eachann asked Shed to teach him Orcish (along with Markus as he also speaks Orcish)

-Day 6 of travelling
+D7: Day 6 of travelling
 - A group of 20 to 30 mounted and armoured people are on the road
 	- Livery Blue & Purple, symbol of scales and a hammer
 	- Tyrs Symbol, [[Paladins-of-Tyr|Knights of Tyr]]